MachadoLhes/RestQL-docs/restql/manager.md

 #### Retrieving Saved Queries String

-RestQL-server has a route to retrieve the query string from a saved query, given a revision index.
+restQL-HTTP has a route to retrieve the query string from a saved query, given a revision index.

 The route `GET http://localhost:3000/ns/:namespace/query/:queryId/revision/:index`, given `queryId = cards` and `index = 1`, will re